marmelab/react-admin/docs/AuthRBAC.md

 ## Performance

-`authProvider.getPermissions()` and `authProvider.getRoles()` can return promises, which in theory allows to rely on the authentication server for permissions.
+`authProvider.getPermissions()` can return a promise, which in theory allows to rely on the authentication server for permissions.
 The downside is that this slows down the app a great deal, as each page may contain dozens of calls to these methods.

 In practice, your `authProvider` should use short-lived sessions, and refresh the permissions only when the session ends.
 JSON Web tokens (JWT) work that way.